 Traditionally, a tagine pot would be made from clay, but these days there are modern tagine pots, usually produced with an easy to clean enamel coating, that make the process much easier.

-Without a tagine pot, you can use the same recipe for cooking up the dish in a large skillet, a casserole dish, or a Dutch oven.
+Without a tagine pot, you can use the same recipe for cooking up the dish in a large skillet, a casserole dish but tagine can also be used as a Dutch oven substitute.
 You'll need to make sure the pot or pan you use can be covered, but you'll need to keep letting out the steam periodically.

 As well as cooking a tagine on the stovetop, you could also use a tagine pot or a casserole dish for cooking the dish in the oven.

 We love serving up a tender lamb tagine with a hefty serving of couscous.
 This Moroccan staple is the most authentic accompaniment to lamb tagine, and it's really easy to cook up, too!